danielberco/OOP_Ex3/README.md

 To see how we use each class , click  [Here](https://github.com/danielberco/OOP_Ex3/wiki) to see this project wiki page for more.

 ## Graph's libaries comarpisons :
-We comapred our interface with NetorkX libry and our previous java libary.
+We comapred our interface with NetWorkX libry and our previous java libary.